terrorizer1980/litmus/Litmus-test-examples.md

 ### Serverspec Idioms

-You can also use serverspec declarations:
+An example of a serverspec declaration:

 ```ruby
 command('/usr/local/sbin/mysqlbackup.sh') do